marcelocg/repo-fix-test-2/README.md

 Now the mess starts!!

-This is the bad content in MATSER that should be thrown away.
+This is the bad content in MAStER that should be thrown away.